-WARNING: This switch uses lasers to transmit signals over fiber optic cable.
+Warning: These switches use lasers to transmit signals over fiber optic cable.
 The lasers are compliant with the requirements of a Class 1 Laser Product and are inherently eye safe in normal operation.
 However, you should never look directly at a transmit port when it is powered on.

-WARNING: When selecting a fiber SFP device, considering safety, please make sure that it can function at a temperature that is not less than the recommended maximum operational temperature of the product.
+Note: When selecting a fiber SFP device, considering safety, please make sure that it can function at a temperature that is not less than the recommended maximum operational temperature of the product.
 You must also use an approved Laser Class 1 SFP transceiver.